Pamela Elrod Huffman

 An accomplished vocalist, Huffman sang with the late Robert Shaw from 1988 until 1999, performing and recording with the Robert Shaw Festival Singers, the Robert Shaw Choral Institutes, the Atlanta Symphony Orchestra Chorus and the Atlanta Symphony Chamber Chorus.
-Since 2003 she has been a member of the Grammy Award-winning professional choral ensemble, Conspirare, under the direction of Craig Hella Johnson.
+In 2003, she joined the Grammy Award-winning professional choral ensemble, Conspirare, under the direction of Craig Hella Johnson.
 She retired from that ensemble in 2018.

-Huffman regularly serves as a choral clinician and adjudicator in Texas and throughout the United States.
+Huffman regularly serves as a choral clinician and adjudicator throughout the United States.
 She is also a sought-after workshop clinician, particularly in the area of the choral techniques of Robert Shaw.
-Her articles on Shaw’s warm-ups and rehearsal techniques can be found on the website dedicated to the late maestro, robertshaw.website.
+Her articles on Shaw’s warm-ups and rehearsal techniques can be found on the website dedicated to the late maestro – www.robertshaw.website.

 Huffman holds bachelor’s and master’s degrees in music from The University of Texas at Austin and a D.M.A. in choral conducting from the University of Illinois at Urbana-Champaign.
 She is a member of TCDA, TMEA, ACDA, NCCO and Pi Kappa Lambda.